 Over the years, I’ve watched how those with nefarious motives have evolved to try and trick email recipients for various reasons.
-Some want to infect your computer, others want your data, then there are those that just want to sell you something.
+Some want to infect your computer; others want your data, then some want to sell you something.

 Phishing has become something most of us are aware exists.
-It is not uncommon to have a company or business let you know when they find out about Phishing emails using their brand to trick others.
+But, unfortunately, it is not uncommon to have a company or business let you know when they find out about Phishing emails using their brand to trick others.

-But boy are these guys getting sophisticated.
-This requires that you up your game and become even more vigilant.
-Including taking a couple extra moments to double-check a few things before clicking on anything.
+But boy, are these guys getting sophisticated.
+Of course, this requires that you up your game and become even more vigilant, including taking a couple of extra moments to double-check a few things before clicking on anything.

 Paying Attention to Email Details

-The primary reason people get caught in these phishing nets is mostly because they are not paying attention to details.
-Details that can provide an indication that the email is not from who it appears to be or about what they want you to think it is.
+The primary reason people get caught in these phishing nets is that they are not paying attention to details.
+Details that can indicate that the email is not from who it appears to be or about what they want you to think it is.

-When I talk about sophisticated, I mean that these folks are very cleaver and know what they need to do to fool you.
-They can make emails look exactly like they are from your bank.
+When I talk about sophisticated, I mean that these folks are very clever and know what they need to do to fool you.
+For example, they can make emails look exactly like they are from your bank.
 Or a company you do business with.
-Logos, verbiage, colors and all.
+Logos, vocabulary, colors, and all.